 ADD MORE CHORES TO THE LIST: With kids home every day from school there will be more clean up and added chores.
 Don’t let the kids get away with making messes and not cleaning them up.
 Add daily clean up to their chore list.
 Also add in things like fixing breakfast or lunch to the list that may not be on their school year schedule.
 Older kids can easily put together oatmeal or cereal for breakfast and sandwiches or wraps for lunch.

 TURN OFF THE ELECTRONICS: Summer can mean kids and adults alike are stuck to their electronics.
 From movies to game systems and video games, electronics often over take our lives without us realizing it.
 Set select days each week where there are no electronics allowed during select hours.
+This comes a long way in electricity conservation.
+And turning on the AC system in summers is almost ineluctable.
+But when you do, ensure that your AC holds the right Air Filter Size, because this also contributes to the amount of electricity used.

 TOYS STAY IN BEDROOMS: Don’t find your entire home overrun with toys this summer.
 Make a rule that all toys stay in bedrooms.
 Enforce it by taking away any toy found in other parts of the house.
 You can set the rules according to your home and kids, but sticking to the rules is mandatory for this to work.
 Whether you throw away, donate or hold for a length of time, a toy that isn’t in it’s room is subject to removal and possession by the parent.